LiveLike/livelike-docs/docs/Javascript SDK/javascript-rewards/rewards-table-capping.md

 ### 2. Rate Limit

 **What it does:**\
-Enforces a minimum time gap between rewarded actions for the same user.
+Enforces a minimum time gap between rewardable actions for the same user.

 **Example:**\
 Users can only earn a reward for watching VODs once every 10 minutes.